developingAlex/lakedisappointment/README.md

 1. In deploy settings you can customise the deployment a little, like customise the site name.

-1. [As per the netlify docs](https://www.netlify.com/docs/redirects/#history-pushstate-and-single-page-apps), you need to have a _redirects file within the /web/ folder , add this line to that file:
+1. [As per the netlify docs](https://www.netlify.com/docs/redirects/#history-pushstate-and-single-page-apps), you need to have a _redirects file within the /web/build folder, add this line to that file:

     `/*  /index.html 200`

-    then copy that _redirects file into the /web/build folder, so that it's now in both
+    then copy that _redirects file into the /web folder, so that it's now in both

-    What that does is it redirects any subdomain path entered by the user back to the index.html page, so when a user enters for example yarra.netlify.com/products. it doesn't look for an actual products page, it just directs it back to the same index.html file of the site.
-At that point React takes over and changes what is displayed based on the url entered.
+    What that does is it redirects any subdomain path entered by the user back to the index.html page, so when a user enters for example yarra.netlify.com/products, it prevents netlify from going looking for a products.html file, it just directs it back to the same index.html file of the site.
+At that point React takes over and changes what is displayed *based* on the url entered.

-1. Go to scripts and add the following script:
+1. The problem now is that the build folder gets blown away when you deploy to netlify and is reconstructed on netlify's platform, so the _redirects file will not persist, the solution is to adjust our build script in our package.json file to additionally copy the _redirects file into the build folder *after* the build folder is recreated:

     `"build":"react-scripts build && cp _redirects build/_redirects",`

-    because the build process replaces the whole build folder, which will blow away our _redirects file